gsowkhya/ETL-Project/README.md

 Performing the following analysis queries:
-  1) Top 10 ATMs where most transactions are in the ’inactive’ state 2)Number of ATM failures corresponding to the different weather conditions recorded at the time of the transactions 3)Top 10 ATMs with the most number of transactions throughout the year 4)Number of overall ATM transactions going inactive per month for each month 5)Top 10 ATMs with the highest total amount withdrawn throughout the year
+  1) Top 10 ATMs where most transactions are in the ’inactive’ state
+  2) Number of ATM failures corresponding to the different weather conditions recorded at the time of the transactions
+  3) Top 10 ATMs with the most number of transactions throughout the year
+  4) Number of overall ATM transactions going inactive per month for each month
+  5) Top 10 ATMs with the highest total amount withdrawn throughout the year
-  6) Number of failed ATM transactions across various card types 7)Top 10 records with the number of transactions ordered by the ATM_number, ATM_manufacturer, location, weekend_flag and then total_transaction_count, on weekdays and on weekends throughout the year
+  6) Number of failed ATM transactions across various card types
+  7) Top 10 records with the number of transactions ordered by the ATM_number, ATM_manufacturer, location, weekend_flag and then total_transaction_count, on weekdays and on weekends throughout the year
-  8)Most active day in each ATMs from location "Vejgaard"
+  8) Most active day in each ATMs from location "Vejgaard"